The MySQL server maintains an in-memory host cache that contains

 connections.
 It does not use the cache for TCP connections

-established using a loopback interface address
+established using a loopback interface address (for example,

 for connections established using a Unix socket file, named

 pipe, or shared memory.

 The server uses the host cache for several purposes: